magmablinker/redditripper/README.md

     subreddit_file: the file where the subreddits are stored.
 The default value is 'subreddits.txt'fic
     category: the category, can be 'hot', 'top' and new.
-    limit: the amount of posts you want to fetch per subreddit. image_output_dir = the directory in which the subreddit directories and downloads are located.
+    limit: the amount of posts you want to fetch per subreddit.
+    image_output_dir: the directory in which the subreddit directories and downloads are located.
 The default is 'downloads/'

 Returns:
     The instance of the RedditRipper class